Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-app-reg-requests.md

 ## Delete an application registration request {#delete-app-reg}

-From the **App Registrations**, delete an application registration request:

-* In the row for the application registration request you want to delete, click the {% konnect_icon cogwheel %} icon and select
-   **Delete** from the context menu.
+From the **App Registrations**, you can delete an application registration request.
+In the row for the application registration request you want to delete, click the {% konnect_icon cogwheel %} icon and select **Delete** from the context menu.

 The request is deleted from the **App Registrations** tab.
 The pending request is also deleted from the **My Apps** pane of an application in the {{site.konnect_short_name}} Dev Portal.

 Any pending application requests are displayed in the **Access Requests** page **App Registrations** tab.

 {:.important}
 > **Important:** Deleting an application request does not prevent a user from creating a registration request for the same application.